 Process 2: The Department annually prepares a Medicaid DSH Report as required by Section 1923 of the Social Security Act (42 U.S.C. §1396r-4(j)).
 This report utilizes financial data pertinent to the year of the report and is based on actual, not estimated, uncompensated care charges (which are converted to costs) and related payments for the particular fiscal year.
 The prepared DSH report undergoes an independent audit prior to submission to CMS.
 The DSH report and audit for Medicaid SPRY 2011 were due to CMS by December 31, 2014.
-Likewise, future report and audit submissions are due to CMS no later than December 31 of the Federal fiscal year ending three years from the Medicaid SPRY under audit.
+Likewise, future report and audit submissions are due to

 1 "Financing & Reimbursement | Medicaid.gov."
 Financing & Reimbursement | Medicaid.gov.
 N.p., n.d.
 Web.
 06 Nov.
-2014.
+2014